apache/kylin/dev-support/local/README.md

 1. JDK 1.8 + version, Docker 3.8 version and above

-2. Executing `mvn clean install -DskipTests` by manually and make sure compile is ok.
+2. Executing `mvn clean install -DskipTests` manually and make sure that compiler is ok.

 3. Install Docker Desktop on local machine and configure the Docker resource, as follows is the lowest requirement：